0o-de-lally/ol-explorer/README.md

 # OL Explorer - Open Libra Blockchain Explorer

 A modern, responsive blockchain explorer for the Open Libra blockchain, built with React Native, Expo, TypeScript, and LegendApp for state management.
+The explorer runs solely on RPC calls and does not require an indexer to function.

 ![Open Libra Explorer](public/og-image.png)